MaikePaetzel/1md034_students/checklist.md

 # Checklist

-Before you submit the final version of your labs, make sure that your project fulfils all of the tasks mentioned below.
+Before you submit the final version of your labs, make sure that your project fulfills all of the tasks mentioned below.

 ## 00 Introduction